Salesforce, Inc. (NYSE:CRM) CEO Marc Benioff Sells 15,000 Shares

-Salesforce, Inc. (NYSE:CRM – Get Free Report) CEO Marc Benioff sold 15,000 shares of the business’s stock in a transaction on Wednesday, January 31st.
-The shares were sold at an average price of $282.95, for a total transaction of $4,244,250.00.
-Following the sale, the chief executive officer now directly owns 13,626,166 shares in the company, valued at approximately $3,855,523,669.70.
-The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Salesforce, Inc. (NYSE:CRM – Get Free Report) CEO Marc Benioff sold 15,000 shares of the firm’s stock in a transaction that occurred on Wednesday, February 7th.
+The shares were sold at an average price of $288.30, for a total transaction of $4,324,500.00.
+Following the transaction, the chief executive officer now directly owns 13,551,166 shares of the company’s stock, valued at approximately $3,906,801,157.80.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.

 Marc Benioff also recently made the following trade(s):